 Molluscum contagiosum is a common and painless skin infection caused by a molluscum virus.
 This virus is spread through direct skin contact with an infected person.
-So it is common in places where materials like towels, toys, and other objects are shared.
-It will also spread to other areas of the body if you scratch a legion and then touch another part of your body.
+So, it is common in places where materials like towels, toys, and other objects are shared.
+It will also spread to other body areas if you scratch a lesion and then touch another part of your body.

 This virus is more common in children, though your chance of getting molluscum contagiosum increases if you live in a hot, humid place, if you have atopic dermatitis, or if you have a weakened immune system.

 - You can also use a freezing agent or peeling agent to remove the bumps.
 However, we don’t necessarily recommend using these tools due to their painful nature.

-Some healthcare providers may choose to prescribe a topical cream, though many are not recommended for children.
+- Some healthcare providers may choose to prescribe a topical cream, though many are not recommended for children.

-How to Promote Good Hygiene
+Promote Good Hygiene

 - Don’t pick or scratch any existing bumps or rashes.
 Keep lesions covered to prevent scratching or other infections.